 The legacy of the Non-NFB philosophy

-Many of the technical challenges from that period are addressed differently in modern digital equipment, and today's audio designers have access to technologies and measurement techniques that were not available during the development of the LHH series.
+The Non-NFB approach was developed during a specific period in the history of digital audio, when engineers were exploring different ways to improve the musical performance of CD players.
+Many of the technical challenges from that era are addressed differently today, and modern designers have access to technologies, components and measurement techniques that were not available during the development of the Philips LHH series.

 The story of Non-NFB is therefore not only about the absence of negative feedback.
 It also shows how different engineering choices were explored during the early years of high-end digital audio, and how these ideas became part of the history of the Philips LHH series.